Frequently Asked Questions

 7) What is the duration for the cadetship programmes?

-3 years for both Diploma in Nautical Studies and Diploma in Marine Engineering.
+3 years and 4 months for both Diploma in Nautical Studies and Diploma in Marine Engineering.

-The intake for Cadetship Programme in 2013 will be sometime in July / August.
+The intake for Cadetship Programme will be sometime in July / August.
 Keep checking ALAM Facebook and website for updates.

 9) Are all the students studying at ALAM fully sponsored?

-Students who passed the structured interview process, medical check-up and the orientation programme will be fully sponsored by shipping companies, government agencies, port operators, oil/gas companies or offshore oil and gas marine support vessels operators.
-However, the students who do not get sponsorship can opt to pay on their own.
+Students who passed the structured interview process, medical check-up and the orientation programme will be fully sponsored by shipping companies, government agencies, port operators, oil/ gas companies or offshore oil and gas marine support vessels operators.
+However, the students who do not get sponsorship can opt to apply for PTPTN or pay on their own.

 10) What will the sponsorship cover?

-The sponsorship will cover the tuition fees, accommodation, meals, uniform, books, monthly allowance and the modular courses.
+The sponsorship will cover the tuition fees, accommodation, meals, uniform, books, monthly allowance and modular courses.

 11) Will the students be bonded and how long is the contract?